"May my soul bloom in love for all existence."

 The Early Childhood Programme focuses on the child’s physical development through movement and experiential activities.
-Prep curriculum is based on play and during this time students develop the rhythms and routines of the school day that they will need for the following years.
+The GGSS Prep curriculum is based on movement, play and the arts and during this time students develop the rhythms and routines of the school day that they will need for the following years.
 Stories, festivals and food are also strong elements of the pre-school curriculum.

 Artistic work connects the children in a positive way with the content they are learning as does the extensive use of storytelling which stimulates the child’s imagination.

 From the ages 7 to 13, the child becomes increasingly aware of a wider world outside of the family and begins to develop a sense of self.

 Between the ages of seven and fourteen the child is primarily a being of feeling, imagination, and aesthetic sensitivity.
 The thinking and intellectual capacities are beginning to develop but do not dominate until puberty.
 For this reason, all instruction in the primary years is presented in an artistic way and involves and develops the artistic sensibilities and capacities of the child.